 American Opportunity Credit

-If the credit exceeds your tax liability, it can trigger a refund.
-(Most credits are "nonrefundable," meaning they can reduce your tax to $0 but not get you a check from the IRS.)
+If the American opportunity tax credit exceeds your tax liability, it might trigger a tax refund.
+(That partly because most tax credits are "nonrefundable," meaning they can potentially reduce your tax liability to zero but not result in a check from the IRS.)

 The credit is worth up to $2,000 a year, based on 20% of up to $10,000 you spend for post-high-school courses that lead to new or improved job skills.
-Classes you take even in retirement at a vocational school or community college can count.
-If you brushed up on skills in 2020, this credit can help pay the bills.
-The right to claim this tax-saver on your 2020 return phases out as income rises from $59,000 to $69,000 on an individual return and from $118,000 to $138,000 for couples filing jointly.
+Classes you take at a vocational school or community college can qualify.

-Generally, you can deduct interest only if you are legally required to repay the debt.
-But if parents pay back a child's student loans, the IRS treats the transactions as if the money were given to the child, who then paid the debt.
-So, as long as the child is no longer claimed as a dependent, he or she can deduct up to $2,500 of student-loan interest paid by Mom and Dad each year.
-And the child doesn't have to itemize to use this money-saver.
-(Mom and Dad can't claim the interest deduction even though they actually foot the bill because they're not liable for the debt.)
+Generally, you can only deduct interest if you are legally required to repay the debt.
+But if a parent pays back a child's student loans, the IRS treats the transactions as if the money were given to the child, who then paid the debt.

 Deduction of Medicare Premiums for the Self-Employed

-Folks who continue to run their own businesses after qualifying for Medicare can deduct the premiums they pay for Medicare Part B and Part D, plus the cost of supplemental Medicare (medigap) policies or the cost of a Medicare Advantage plan.
+Seniors who continue to run their own businesses after qualifying for Medicare can deduct the premiums, they pay for Medicare Part B and Part D, plus the cost of supplemental Medicare (medigap) policies or the cost of a Medicare Advantage plan.